raghebbenhamouda/RaghebBenHamouda/README.md

 <div>
  <p>
- Ragheb Ben Hamoudais a DevOps and Cloud Engineer with a strong interest in the fields of DevOps and Cloud Computing.
+ Ragheb Ben Hamouda is a DevOps and Cloud Engineer with a strong interest in the fields of DevOps and Cloud Computing.
 He successfully completed the AWS Solution Architect Associate Certificate.
 Now he works as a Cloud engineer specializing in serverless architecture and studying for the Terraform Associate and the Certified Kubernetes Administrator(CKA) Certifications .

 - 🔭 I’m currently working on all things consulting, writing, and content around Kubernetes